NikitaKozlov/RetainPresenter/README.md

 # Presenter Retainer

 Library for retaining Presenter on configuration change with minimal overhead.
-In case you don't know what Presenter is check [MVP](https://en.wikipedia.org/wiki/Model–view–presenter).
+In case you don't know what Presenter is, check [MVP](https://en.wikipedia.org/wiki/Model–view–presenter).

-If you are interesting how it works inside please check [this artcile](https://medium.com/@nikita.kozlov/retaining-presenter-on-configuration-change-with-minimal-overhead-e3d6d23ba851#.98nm8erc7).
+If you are interesting how it works inside, please, check [this artcile](https://medium.com/@nikita.kozlov/retaining-presenter-on-configuration-change-with-minimal-overhead-e3d6d23ba851#.98nm8erc7).

 ## Example
 You can find an example in `app` module.
 There you can find following cases: